-Often site-responsive, variations in scale are used to explore physical and psychological spaces in connection with aspects of the human condition, and associated vulnerabilities that can entail.
+I work predominantly with sculpture and installation, which is often site-responsive.
+Variations in scale are used to explore physical and psychological spaces in connection with aspects of the human condition, and the associated vulnerabilities that can entail.
 Resultant pieces are, at times, playful, while at others can be emotive or thought provoking.

 The miniature as a conceptual framework has become a focus of my current practice; the meaning of which has evolved over a series of projects.
 Initially it emerged in response to the conditions of dementia and Alzheimer’s disease with the creation of a 1/12th scale model of a care home, conveying contraction in relation to mental capacity and physical space